Ryan-7/Prototypal-Inhertiance/README.md

 // console.log(arr);
 // console.log(obj);

-// When JS can't find a method on the object, it will go up the prototype chain and look at its prototype to try to find it.
+// When JS can't find a property or method on the object, it will go up the prototype chain and look at its prototype to try to find it.

 // Which is why we can use array.push(); for example.